 Look for buzzwords (e.g. “inspire,” “innovate,” “best”) and replace them with more precise synonyms.
-The purpose of this part of the exercise is to hone in on a handful of truth-bearing statements that you can then bring to different stakeholders and gut check them.
+The purpose of this part of the exercise is to focus on a handful of truth-bearing statements that you can then bring to different stakeholders and gut-check them.

 How do you do this?
 Why do you do this?

 Once you’ve landed on a statement, you’re comfortable with, you’re ready to expand on it and give your brand a story.
 Answer the questions “How do you do this promise?” and “Why do you do this promise?” separately.